pwnageByButchy/pwnageByButchy.github.io/_posts/2020-05-16-pi-zero-security-feed.md

  - Project

 ---
-The aim is to build a security camera system with out of the box electronics components...by this I mean no soldering!
+The aim is to build a security camera system with out of the box electronic components...by this I mean no soldering!

 Using a Raspberry Pi Zero (wireless) with a camera kit, create a security camera and a RTSP video feed.
 To have that recorded and viewable on a main control machine (for the POC I am usinga Ubuntu VM).
 A condition of the proof of concept is the need to not program too much code.